Menu

 Surveillance

 Once they have been granted a warrant, the police can use any device, investigative technique or procedure and do anything described in the warrant.
 This can include video surveillance and cell phone tracking.
-If video surveillance is authorized the warrant can contain any terms and a condition that the court considers necessary to ensure that people’s right to privacy is respected as much as possible.
+Video surveillance warrants can include terms that the court considers necessary to protect people’s right to privacy as much as possible.

 How helpful was this article?